siccc/cookbook/README.md

 ## :scroll: License

-The source code is licensed under the [MIT License](LICENSE.md), while the Cookbook logo and the food icons are licensed under the [Creative Commons license](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC BY-NC-ND 4.0 International).
+The source code is licensed under the [MIT License](LICENSE.md), while the Cookbook logo and the food icons are licensed under [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC BY-NC-ND 4.0 International).